 Day of arrival: If you arrive in the morning, eat a high-protein meal; if you arrive in the evening, eat a high-carbohydrate meal.

 As stated previously, the health and well-being of our students while abroad is of utmost concern to Weber State.
-We care deeply about our students, and strive to make programs as safe as possible.
+We care deeply about our students and strive to make programs as safe as possible.
 No programs are allowed to areas deemed dangerous, and the Study Abroad Office keeps constantly updated on risk around the work.
 Study Abroad also works with risk management to assess all possible identified risks.
-All students are registered into STEP, the Safe Traveler Enrollment Program through the State Department, and multiple pre-departure orientations are offered covering safety items.
+All students are registered into STEP, the Safe Traveler Enrollment Program through the State Department and multiple pre-departure orientations are offered covering safety items.
 However, sometimes things happen that are beyond anyone’s control.

 If you’re a student contemplating studying abroad, but feel nervous about the inherent risks, you’re not alone.
 There ARE real risks to travel.
 But these risks shouldn’t be debilitating or cause you to acquiesce just yet.
 Remember, crime rates in the countries we send students to are lower than in the U.S. Here’s what you need to know to be prepared to handle emergencies while studying abroad.

-First, the number one piece of safety advice might seem juvinle, but it can save your life.
+First, the number one piece of safety advice might seem juvenile, but it can save your life.
 Buddy System.
 Never, ever go anywhere without your buddy, or at least telling someone where you are going.
 Additionally, should you decided to drink while abroad, have a “designated thinker” with you who will remain sober.

 Next, make sure your Program Director or Host Institution has an emergency response plan in place.
 This should be given to you during your first class meeting with the faculty.
 The more intel you gain prior to leaving, the more complete picture you will have about your overall safety.
 The existence of a comprehensive, holistic approach to emergency response, where all parts are working together, should make or break your final decision of where to study abroad and what organization to study abroad with.

 Familiarize yourself with your embassy location and contact information in your study abroad destination.
 In case of an emergency, your strongest ally will be the diplomats and representatives from your home country at your local embassy.
 Students should review maps and contact details, as well as national emergency procedures and protocols in advance of their travels.
-Research should be conducted on government websites and any unanswered questions should be directed to your national embassy in your study abroad destination.
+Research should be conducted on government websites, and any unanswered questions should be directed to your national embassy in your study abroad destination.

 Make multiple physical and digital copies of your ID and passport.
 This may be one of the oldest travel tips in the book (besides to always aim for the window seat on the plane).
 However, it can’t go without being said again, and again: have multiple copies of your travel identification documents handy.
 Leave physical and digital copies with your immediate family, make sure your study abroad provider has multiple versions, save your files in your school AND personal email accounts, keep a copy folded up neatly in your wallet, and stash a few extra physical copies in your notebooks and your suitcase.
 It may seem excessive, but it can potentially alleviate undue stress in case of an emergency.